Cross-browser testing on the cloud: advantages and disadvantages

 If you set out to set up the infrastructure of cross-browser testing at your end, the infrastructure setup would require physically buying the devices and this would involve money.
 Though, with a cloud-based solution, all your infrastructure setup costs would be saved as they would be hosted on the cloud.

 For accessing the facilities on the cloud, you would have to pay just a fraction of your setup cost and you would be required to pay only for what you use.
+If you have larger and more particular difficulties that can be effectively solved with cloud-based solutions, you may check out any of the top cloud consulting services for a slightly broader perspective on that specific issue.

 During upgrade or maintenance, the devices are updated either with software or hardware.
 Both of these scenarios involve time, effort, and money.